aar0nTw/Ribbonp/README.md

 How to Use
 =======
-Put all to your octopress folder, and use it in your article like this:
+Put all to your octopress folder, import the custom scss file to your main style file, and use it in your article like this:

 ```
 {%ribbonp (info|warning) <custom title>%}